-The Audit Committee comprises three members who are all Non-executive Directors: Peter Morgan (Chair), Joe Eagle and Nick Rodgers.
-Sir Nigel Rudd stood down from the Audit Committee on 31 December 2018.
+The Audit Committee comprises two members, who are both Non-executive Directors: Peter Morgan (Chair) and Nick Rodgers.
+Joe Eagle stood down from the Audit Committee on 23 September 2019.
 The Audit Committee, which meets at least twice a year, is responsible for keeping under review the scope and results of the audit, its cost effectiveness and the independence and objectivity of the auditor.
 Due to the size of the company, there is currently no internal audit function, although the Audit Committee has oversight responsibility for public reporting, overall good governance and the company's internal controls.